witnet/documentation/docs/protocol/data-requests/overview.md

 ## The RAD Engine

-The RAD Engine is the component in charge of processing data requests coming from Witnet clients.
+The RAD Engine is the component in charge of processing Witnet requests.
 That is, coordinating retrieval, aggregation, tally and delivery of data strictly as specified in the requests.

-All data requests contain explicit instructions on what the RAD Engine must do during every stage.
+All Witnet requests contain explicit instructions on what the RAD Engine must do during every stage.
 These instructions, specified using [__RAD Object Notation (RADON)__][radon], are interpreted by the RAD Engine.